United States National Library of Medicine: Radiation exposure

 Radiation Emergency Management System is produced by the United States Department of Health and Human Services, Office of the Assistant Secretary for Preparedness and Response, Office of Planning and Emergency Operations, in cooperation with the National Library of Medicine, Division of Specialized Information Services, with subject matter experts from the National Cancer Institute, the Centers for Disease Control and Prevention, and many U.S. and international consultants.

 Extramural division

 The Extramural Division provides grants to support research in medical information science and to support planning and development of computer and communications systems in medical institutions.
 Research, publications, and exhibitions on the history of medicine and the life sciences also are supported by the History of Medicine Division.
-In April 2008 the current exhibition Against the Odds: Making a Difference in Global Health was launched.

-National Center for Biotechnology Information division
+National Center for Biotechnology Information

-National Center for Biotechnology Information is an intramural division within National Library of Medicine that creates public databases in molecular biology, conducts research in computational biology, develops software tools for analyzing molecular and genomic data, and disseminates biomedical information, all for the better understanding of processes affecting human health and disease.
+The National Center for Biotechnology Information is an intramural division within National Library of Medicine that creates public databases in molecular biology, conducts research in computational biology, develops software tools for analyzing molecular and genomic data, and disseminates biomedical information, all to improve understanding of processes affecting human health and disease.